 Sockeye salmon are Olympic athletes

 Wild sockeye salmon are Olympic-medalist strong and shimmeringly healthy - before they ever reach your plate!
 After all, they compete all their lives.
-Consider that they begin life in a little stream somewhere in the wilds of Alaska, Canada or the Pacific Northwest, navigate all the way to the ocean, then swim a thousand miles or more to reach their feeding grounds!
+Consider that they begin life in a little stream somewhere in the wilds of Alaska, Canada or the Pacific Northwest, navigate all the way to the ocean, then swim a thousand miles or more, eating and growing.
 As these healthy, lithe athletes dart and weave to evade predators, they gobble up protein-rich crustaceans and plankton to prepare for their grueling journey back home.
-Through exquisite management by ADF&G, NOAA Fisheries and others, millions of healthy, robust sockeye salmon swim upstream on their destined journey to complete their life cycle and ensure future runs.
-Those sockeye that are caught in Bristol Bay, by setnetters, for your plate - those fish are the healthiest champions of their species!
+Through exquisite management by ADF&G, NOAA Fisheries and others, millions of healthy, robust sockeye salmon swim upstream on their destined journey to their natal streams to complete their life cycle and ensure future runs.
+Those sockeye that are caught in Bristol Bay, by setnetters like us - those fish are the healthiest champions of their species!
 They are super stars - the gold medal winners who nobly provide you with the healthiest food you can eat.

 Sockeye salmon are health rock stars